-Individuals pursuing a career in this rapidly growing field can find answers about how to become a director of security by looking into education that can help them advance professionally.
-A bachelor’s degree in cyber security enables you to pursue a growing number of opportunities, from entry-level on up, in government agencies, financial institutions, businesses, and healthcare organizations.
+Professionals pursuing careers in this rapidly growing field can find answers about how to become a director of security by looking into education that can help them advance professionally.
+A bachelor’s degree in cybersecurity enables them to pursue a growing number of opportunities, from entry level and up, in government agencies, financial institutions, businesses, and healthcare organizations.

 Step 2: Earn a Master’s Degree

-At the director of security level, an online master’s in cyber security degree can round out one’s technology skills with key business concepts, enabling informed decision-making in terms of security investments.
-Cyber security postgraduate coursework varies by specialty but typically includes cryptography and network security, incident handling, legal ramifications, and applications development.
+At the director of security level, an online master’s in cybersecurity degree can round out one’s technology skills with key business concepts, enabling informed decision-making regarding security investments.
+Postgraduate coursework in cybersecurity varies by specialty but typically includes cryptography and network security, incident handling, legal ramifications, and application development.

 Step 3: Attain Certifications and Complete Additional Training to Become a Director of Security

-Since cyber security is constantly evolving, aspiring directors of security may need to complete certifications from accredited organizations to stay current on the latest trends.
-Certifications to consider include Certified in the Governance of Enterprise IT (CGEIT), AWS Certified Solutions Architect – Associate, and Project Management Professional (PMP).
+Since cybersecurity is constantly evolving, aspiring directors of security may need to complete certifications from accredited organizations to stay current on the latest trends.
+Certifications to consider include:

 Step 4: Gain Experience as a Security Professional

-Detail-oriented professionals who offer analytical, team leadership, decision-making, and communication skills can position themselves to take on more cyber security responsibilities.
-They can take their first steps toward a director role by volunteering to serve on committees focused on technology and cyber security within their organizations.
-Professionals pursuing a career path as a director of security can benefit from taking coursework on related subjects offered by Maryville University.
+Detail-oriented professionals who offer analytical, team leadership, decision-making, and communication skills can position themselves to take on more cybersecurity responsibilities.
+They can take their first step toward a director role by volunteering to serve on committees focused on technology and cybersecurity in their organizations.
+A professional pursuing a career path as a director of security can benefit from taking coursework on related subjects offered by Maryville University.

-While this article highlights some of the key steps for attaining a director of security role, additional training, certification, education, or experience may be required, depending on the employer and the nature of the position.
+While this article highlights some key steps for attaining a director of security role, additional training, certification, education, and experience may be required, depending on the employer and the nature of the position.

 Explore Your Career Options

-Maryville University is well-positioned to prepare students to begin their cyber security careers.
-For example, Maryville’s online master’s in cyber security degree program is geared toward real-world exposure, includes a holistic curriculum offering wide-ranging cyber security coursework, and focuses on helping students develop their technical knowledge.
+Maryville University is well positioned to prepare students to begin their cybersecurity careers.
+For example, Maryville’s online master’s in cybersecurity degree program is geared toward real-world exposure, includes a holistic curriculum offering wide-ranging cybersecurity coursework, and focuses on helping students to develop their technical knowledge.

 Directors of security are in a unique position to strengthen interconnectedness in a world under constant attack from cyber criminals.
-If you are up for the challenge, you can help shape the future cyber landscape working as a leader and defender.
+If you’re up to the challenge, you can help to shape the future cyber landscape by working as a leader and defender.
 Now is your chance to become a leader in a role with significant earning potential.